nvsblmike/Automation-with-bash-ansible/README.md

-# Automated AMI Creation with Terraform & Ansible + CloudWatch Monitoring
+# AMI Creation with Terraform & Ansible + CloudWatch Monitoring

 A comprehensive guide to creating custom Amazon Machine Images (AMIs) with infrastructure-as-code and configuration management.